 Which AI SEO tool has the best ROI?

 It depends on your bottleneck.
 For research, ChatGPT has strong ROI because the cost is low and the use cases are broad.
-For optimization, Surfer SEO or Clearscope can pay off when you publish enough content to use them weekly.
+For optimization, Surfer SEO or Clearscope can pay off when you publish enough content to use them regularly.
 For scale operations, custom automation often has the best ROI because it connects research, briefs, drafts, approvals, publishing, and reporting instead of creating more manual steps.

 How do I know if I need custom AI automation vs. SaaS tools?